 The third danger is related to the disclosure of your location.
 QR codes, often used to simplify itineraries, sometimes hide an unsuspected risk.

-Suppose you are at a conference and see a QR code offering additional information about the event.
+Let's say you're at a conference and see a QR code offering additional information about the event.
 Intrigued, you scan it.
-Immediately, a card appears.
+Immediately, a map appears.

 However, you may not realize the hidden danger.
 By opening this map, you could disclose your location.
 Indeed, a malicious QR code can betray your position.